azimovmurodjon/NetCoreDynamics/README.md

 ## Getting Started

-To get started with NetCore Dynamics software solutions, simply clone this repository to your local machine and follow the setup instructions provided in the documentation.
+To get started with innovancio software solutions, simply clone this repository to your local machine and follow the setup instructions provided in the documentation.

 ## Feedback and Support